2023 Texas A&M–Commerce Lions softball team

-The 2023 Texas A&M–Commerce Lions softball team represents Texas A&M University–Commerce during the 2023 NCAA Division I softball season.
-The Lions play their home games at John Cain Family Softball Complex and are led by first year head coach Brittany Miller.
-They are members of the Southland Conference.
+The 2023 Texas A&M–Commerce Lions softball team represented Texas A&M University–Commerce during the 2023 NCAA Division I softball season as members of the Southland Conference.
+The Lions played their home games at John Cain Family Softball Complex and were led by first year head coach Brittany Miller.

-This will be the program's inaugural season in the Southland Conference.
+This was the program's inaugural season in the Southland Conference.
+The 2023 Lions team compiled a 9-39 overall and 5-19 conference record.
+They failed to qualify for the conference tournament.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on January 26, 2023.
 Texas A&M–Commerce was picked to finish seventh in the Southland Conference with 47 votes.

 Preseason All-Southland team

 No Texas A&M–Commerce players were named to conference preseason teams.